Top tips for studying at home, by Goldsmiths alumna Issy Gosse.

 You should also make sure you have a rough idea of when you’re going to finish studying for the day.
 That doesn’t mean you have to stop if you’re in the flow of things, but there should be a time that you pack up your stuff and put it away so you can properly relax and have some time for yourself.

 This can sometimes be a hard thing to do, however it’s crucial.
-Turning your phone off or putting it on silent, keeping your entire hour free for the online lecture/seminar you’re due to attend, and doing your work in a clean, organised space will all help you to stay focused.
+Turning your phone off or putting it on silent, keeping your entire hour free for the online class you’re due to attend, and doing your work in a clean, organised space, will all help you to stay focused.

 Take part in group chats

 Creating and engaging in group chats with other students on your course is a great way to make friends and stay connected with your classmates.
 You can use these group chats to organise online study groups, through your Microsoft Teams university account, or through apps like Zoom or Skype.
 Collaborative learning is a great part of university, and this can still happen, even if it’s not in person!

 Engage with your learning

 Similarly to how you would take notes when attending a lecture in person, it’s a good idea to do the same with online lectures.
 Make sure you have a notebook handy, are in a comfortable, quiet place, and keep distractions to a minimum.

 Use your timetable to work out a good schedule for studying, and try to attend the online lectures in live time, rather than on catch-up.
 Be prepared before your classes and make sure you ask questions about anything you’re unsure about – your lecturers and seminar leaders will tell you how you can get in contact with them for this.

 Try not to procrastinate

 This is probably the hardest one.
 With the flexibility of online learning, it can be easy to put things off or not do them at all.
 Some of the earlier tips will help you avoid procrastination, but one of the best tips is to make a timetable/schedule for your study time, including regular breaks, which also takes into account when you work best.